-Saying 2021 has been a big year so far for leaders is an understatement.
-We are judging and critiquing all that they do, especially when it comes to their behaviour and role modelling.
+Saying 2021 has been a big year so far for leaders, is an understatement.
+We're judging and critiquing all that they do, especially when it comes to their behaviour and role modelling.
 We do not expect our leaders to be perfect, but we do want to see integrity and authenticity in all that they do.
 Our leaders set the vision and the tone for those values that matter most.
-Gandhi is responsible for one of the most famous quotes used for leaders to this day: ‘Be the change that you wish to see in the world.’
+Gandhi is responsible for one of the most famous quotes used for leaders to this day: "Be the change that you wish to see in the world".
 If leaders, entrepreneurs and innovators alike want to attract the greatest engagement in their people, leading by example is at the very foundation of what they need to do every single day.
-Despite the COVID fatigue, we are still asking for more from leaders.
+Despite pandemic-fatigue, we're still asking for more from our leaders.

 Watch what people do, not what they say

 The choices leaders make when they think no one is watching says a lot about who they are.
 In the same way, what they say when they're angry, disappointed or frustrated tells us what they think.
 It’s so easy to be a great leader when things are easy, but the significance of how they operate under pressure is not lost on anyone.
 Nothing undermines trust in leadership more than someone who says all the right things, but behaves in a way that is inconsistent with their language.
 How many times have we heard people say, ‘it starts at the top’?

 If leaders want their people to walk beside them and contribute to their vision, then showing the way is what is required.
 It’s so difficult for leaders to create inspiration in the fast-paced and noise-polluted environments in which they work, but by doing what they say they'll do, they create greater engagement.
 When people feel a strong sense of belonging at work, they're more likely to be both productive and innovative, with research showing that workplace belonging, leads to a 56 per cent increase in job performance.
 Teams want to know that the leader they re working for and with is willing to learn and be better.
 One study – I Follow, Therefore I Lead